Chrysippus of Elis: In ancient Greek drama

 Those elements were probably also present in the earlier and similarly lost tragedy Laius by Aeschylus.
 (Note: Supposing the hypothesis that the myth was invented by Euripides is rejected.)
 Chrysippus' rape might have been the transgression that has turned Apollo against Laius in Seven Against Thebes, which was part of the same trilogy as Laius, but this cannot be confirmed because of the vagueness of the text, for the ancient author would have expected his audience to be already familiar with his previous plays that had premiered earlier the same day.
+Hubbard disagrees that Chrysippus' violation was part of Aeschylus' mythos, and that Laius disobeying Apollo was enough.
 Another play titled Chrysippus by Accius probably covered the Hippodamia version.

 Interpretation

 The Murder of Laius by Oedipus, by Joseph Blanc.

-The myths about curses of the royal houses of Mycenae and Thebes were likely used to explain the collapse of Bronze Age Greece, as due to the culminating wars all the great families were extinguished.
+Fowler claimed that myths about curses of the royal houses of Mycenae and Thebes were likely used to explain the collapse of Bronze Age Greece, as due to the culminating wars all the great families were extinguished.
 What exact nature of those curses, particularly their generational extend and reach, was in Archaic literature is not clear.
-The idea of an ancestral curse gained a lot traction in the fifty century BC, as evidenced by the works of the tragedians.
+The idea of an ancestral curse gained a lot traction in the fifth century BC, as evidenced by the works of the tragedians.

-Although most authors use the word harpazein (meaning 'to abduct', rapio in Latin), which does not necessarily have sexual connotations, to describe the incident, nevertheless Chrysippus' myth is definitely a story about rape, as evidenced by use of words deriving from erao such as eros or erastheis, and Chrysippus' own suicide out of aiskhyne ("shame").
+Although most authors use the words harpazein or anarpazein (meaning 'to abduct' and 'to snatch up', rapio in Latin), which do not necessarily have sexual connotations, to describe the incident, nevertheless Chrysippus' myth is definitely a story about rape, as evidenced by use of words deriving from erao such as eros or erastheis, and Chrysippus' own suicide out of aiskhyne ("shame").
 The exact origin of the violation myth has been much debated; an origin from the lost Oedipodea has been proposed but also challenged.
+Epic tradition did connect the houses of Pelops and Cadmus through marriage.
 Hubbard suggested that it does have pre-Euripidean origins, as Praxilla mentioned an abduction of Chrysippus by Zeus, but was mostly integrated into the Labdacid mythological corpus after the play was produced.
+Furthermore, he states that Hera's anger and punishment via the sphinx is not always connected to Chrysippus, while sometimes the sphinx appeared after Laius' death at the command of another god.
+Strong condemnations of pederasty do not appear until Plato's Laws, while epic poetry itself does not explicitly contain homosexual themes, making it unlikely that both of those elements were present in the myth particularly early.
 Praxilla might have modelled her rendition on the myth of Pelops and Poseidon's romance, as the two myths share a similar structure and a genealogical connection.
 Apollodorus in the Bibliotheca seems to have drawn from Euripides, but perhaps the combination of Laius' exile and the abduction was unique to him, possibly in order to create a coherent narrative with those multiple epidodes.